DanielFloeter/category-archives-block/readme.txt

 == Description ==

 Displays a monthly or yearly archive of posts for one or more specific categories.
-It is very similar to the WordPress Archives except that it just displays one specific category's posts, not all categories.
-It can be configured by month or year with or without post counts.
+It is very similar to the WordPress Archives except that it can displays one or more specific category's posts, not only all categories.
+It can be configured to either show a listing or a pulldown by month or year with or without post counts.

 = Features =
 * Option to select multi categories
 * Option group by month or year
+* Option to either show a listing or a pulldown
 * Option show post counts
 * Option to order